Literature / The Girls Series

 This series provides examples of:

-- Adaptational Attractiveness: In the live-action version, Ellie - whose characterisation largely revolves around her weight and other looks issues - is played by the pretty Olivia Hallinan.
+- Adaptational Attractiveness: In the television adaptation, Ellie - whose characterisation largely revolves around her weight and other looks issues - is played by the pretty Olivia Hallinan.

 - Annoying Younger Sibling: Eggs to Ellie, Natasha to Nadine.